Item 8: Familiarize yourself with reference and pointer types

 }

-Rust's borrowing and lifetime checks make the equivalent code broken at compile time:
+Rust's borrowing and lifetime checks mean that the equivalent code doesn't even compile:

 fn dangle() -> &'static i64 {